Perhaps you have recently been on holiday to Mallorca and, like many others, have fallen in love with this beautiful Mediterranean island?

 Buying a home on Mallorca may be different from in your home country.
 It is a good idea to make sure you have a lawyer who can take you through the purchase procedure.
 It is normal to make a 10% downpayment once you have successfully made an offer on a home.
 This is known as an option contract.
 It is worth noting that you may lose this deposit if you fail to complete the sale, so it is worth making sure that you understand the terms and conditions before committing to this.
 Your real estate agent will normally work in conjunction with your lawyer to help you understand all the necessary details.

-Based in the centre of Palma and Molinar, the real estate experts at Buy a Home Mallorca can guide you through the entire process of property purchase, sales and rental. […] Buy a Home Mallorca
+Based in Palma and Molinar, the real estate experts at Buy a Home Mallorca can guide you through the entire process of property purchase, sales and rental. […] Buy a Home Mallorca

 6. Finding legal advice on Mallorca